ms/buildtogether.tech/delivery/index.md

 :   Include books, papers, and links the team found helpful so that whoever
     inherits the project doesn't have to search for them again.

-As you can see, this report is neither a user's guide nor maintenance documentation.
+This report is neither a user's guide nor maintenance documentation.
 Instead, it is like the end-of-contract reports I had to prepare when I was a consultant.
 What had I done to earn my customers' money?
 What should the next person (who might not be me) do?
 What could I tell them that would save them time?
 Internal documentation (like Javadoc) doesn't help with these questions, and anyway, the team should be producing that as they go along, not all in a rush at the end of term.

 So much for what the final report should include; how should you actually go about writing it?
 It will probably include: